Johnny Papalia: "Made Man"

 By the mid-1950s, Papalia was called back to Ontario by Magaddino and inducted as a made man into the Canadian arm of the Buffalo crime family and to be boss of the Papalia family in Ontario.
 It is not clear just precisely when Papalia became a made man, but it appears to have occurred sometime in 1955.
 Galante had forged an alliance with the Cotroni family, placing Quebec in the sphere of influence of the Bonanno family, and Magaddino, who wanted to keep southern Ontario in his sphere of influence, chose Papalia as one of his instruments for doing so.
 Magaddino informed Papalia that he was not to replace the older leaders in Ontario, but rather to work with them.
 Papalia was to serve as the enforcer boss who was to accept the advice of the older dons who were to play a role almost analogous to a consigliere.
-Papalia's territory covered Hamilton, Burlington, Oakville, St. Catharine's, Welland, Niagara Falls and much of Toronto.
+Papalia's territory covered Hamilton, Burlington, Oakville, St. Catharines, Welland, Niagara Falls and much of Toronto.
 Papalia also had influence into northern Ontario with his power extending into North Bay.
-By 1955, Papalia was known for wearing expensive suits and driving equally expensive automobiles, together with his womanizing habits.
-He liked to flash what he called "reds and browns" ($50 and $100 bills) as a sign of his wealth.

-In 1954, Papalia paid the tax arrears of the Porcupine Miners' Club of Timmins, a social group for the miners in northern Ontario founded in 1929 that had been out of business for some time.
-Papalia used the right that he gained with the social club charter to reopen the Porcupine Miners' Club in Hamilton in 1955, which served as a cover for an illegal gambling club that operated for the next two years.
-Papalia had the games rigged at his gambling club, having the dice loaded to favour certain numbers, having small dents placed in the cards to let the dealers know what the cards were and clips were placed under the gambling tables to remove cards with high values.